gitwood8/k8s-web-app-agrocd/README.md

 Dont forget to launch ingress controller pod before run an ingress: minikube enable addons ingress

------set default namespace -----
+Set default namespace:
-kubectl config set-context --current --namespace=web-app
+*kubectl config set-context --current --namespace=web-app*

 ----- k8s Dashboard deploy -----
 ==================================
-# Need to install for each Cluster.
+**Need to install for each Cluster.**
-# Warning: The sample user created in the tutorial will have administrative privileges and is for educational purposes only.
+**Warning: The sample user created in the tutorial will have administrative privileges and is for educational purposes only.**

 Doc:
 https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/